zstoebs/site/content/projects/tello-slam/index.md

 </figure>
 <br>

 Face following was easy to implement.
 The ony hindrance was the occasional misclassification confusing the Tello, causing it to align with that "face".
-You can see from these face detection frames that a bounding box computed.
+You can see from these face detection frames that a bounding box was computed.
 From here, the distance to the target can be inferred from the area of the bounding box and the alignment offset can be inferred from the bounding box center's distance from the frame's center.

 ## vSLAM